EnsiehBahrami/Mini-Projects/ARIMA Model/Readme.md

 1. Sourcing and loading
 2. Cleaning, transforming and visualizing
 3. Modelling

     Decomposition
-    Trend
-    Seasonality
-    Noise

     Testing for stationarity with KPSS

     Making the data stationary

     The ARIMA Model

-    Make a function to find the MSE of a single ARIMA model Make a function to evaluate the different ARIMA models with different p, d, and q values Visualize the results
+    Evaluate the different ARIMA models with different p, d, and q values

+    Visualize the results

     Application: Forecasting
 4. Evaluating and concluding